 Scottish Royal History

 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will help to support the continued operation and improvement of the Royalty.nu site.

-Book Categories: Kings & Queens, Pro & Con, The Monarchy, Genealogy, Princes of Wales, Sex, Coronations, Death, Shakespeare, Early Britain, Anglo-Saxons, Vikings, Normans, Angevins, Middle Ages, Plantagenets, Hundred Years' War, Wars of the Roses, Lancastrians, Yorkists, Tudors, Scotland, Stuarts, Civil War, Commonwealth of England, Hanovers, Regency, Victoria, Edward VII, British History, British Empire, Windsors, Princess Diana, British Palaces, Royal Collection, Order of the Garter, Recipes, Anecdotes, Animals, Portraits, Christmas, Miscellaneous, Children's Books, DVDs, Royalty Magazines, Scotland, Wales, Europe
+Book Categories: Kings & Queens, Pro & Con, The Monarchy, Genealogy, Princes of Wales, Royal Lives, Sex, Royal Courts, Coronations, Death, Shakespeare, Early Britain, Anglo-Saxons, Vikings, Normans, Angevins, Middle Ages, Plantagenets, Hundred Years' War, Wars of the Roses, Lancastrians, Yorkists, Tudors, Scotland, Stuarts, Civil War, Commonwealth of England, Hanovers, Regency, Victoria, Edward VII, British History, British Empire, Windsors, Princess Diana, British Palaces, Royal Collection, Order of the Garter, Dining, Anecdotes, Animals, Portraits, Christmas, Miscellaneous, Children's Books, DVDs, Royalty Magazines, Scotland, Wales, Europe

-The Kings and Queens of Britain (Oxford Paperback Reference) by John Cannon and Anne Hargreaves.
+The Kings and Queens of Britain by John Cannon and Anne Hargreaves.
 A dictionary of the kings and queens of Britain, ranging from mythical and early pre-conquest rulers to the present House of Windsor.
 Covers English, Scottish, Welsh, and Irish monarchs.

 The Kings and Queens of England by Nigel Cawthorne.
 A royal history from Egbert to Elizabeth II.